clubgummy/gummies-fps-library-v-6/README.md

-# Gummies FPS Library v6
+# Gummies Shooter Library v6

-**Gummies FPS Library v6** is a first-person and third-person shooter framework for Unity designed to accelerate the development of games.
+**Gummies Shooter Library v6** is a first-person and third-person shooter framework for Unity designed to accelerate the development of games.

 ## Features